quatrope/ois/docs/usage.rst

 When the image has a large field of view or lens defects, the PSF won't be constant across the CCD.

-In this case you may want to section your CCD into smaller regions on a grid:
+In this case you may want to use AdaptiveBramich method, which tries to correct for kernel spatial variation.

+Another solution is to section your CCD into smaller regions on a grid and apply subtraction on each grid section.

+OIS offers an utility to apply image subtraction on each subsection, that also takes care of border issues.
+It uses a little bit of padding at the section boundaries for the convolution, when possible.

     >>> diff = subtractongrid(test_image, refimage, gridshape=(3, 2))

-This method will divide test_image into 3 rows and 2 columns and apply optimalkernelandbkg on each grid section. gridshape follows the same numpy shape convention.
+This method will divide test_image into 3 rows and 2 columns and apply optimal_system on each grid section.

-It uses a little bit of padding at the section boundaries for the convolution, when possible.
+*gridshape* is a tuple with rows, columns.
+Default is (2, 2).

+It accepts all the other parameters in *optimal_system*.